Adaptive Log-Euclidean Metrics for SPD Matrix Learning: Preliminaries

 Matrix logarithm $\mln(\cdot): \spd{n} \rightarrow \sym{n}$ and $\cln(\cdot): \spd{n} \rightarrow \tril{n} $ are defined as,

 where $S=U \Sigma U^\top$ is the eigendecomposition, $L = \scrL(S)$ is the Cholesky decomposition ($S=LL^\top$), $\clnchart(L) = \lfloor L \rfloor + \ln(\bbD(L))$ is a coordinate system from the $\cho{n}$ manifold onto the Euclidean space $\tril{n}$ \cite{lin2019riemannian}, $\lfloor L \rfloor$ is the strictly lower triangular part of $L$, $\bbD(L)$ is the diagonal elements, and $\ln(\cdot)$ is the diagonal natural logarithm.
-We name $\cln$ as Cholesky logarithm, since in the following proof we will rely on it many times.
+We name $\cln$ as the Cholesky logarithm, since we will rely on it many times in the following proof.
 Note that topologically, $\tril{n} \simeq \sym{n} \simeq \bbR{n(n+1)/2}$, since their metric topology all comes from the Euclidean metric tensor.
-Based on matrix logarithm, \citet{arsigny2005fast} propose LEM by Lie group translation, while based on Cholesky logarithm, \citet{lin2019riemannian} proposes LCM, by an isometry between $\spd{n}$ and $\cho{n}$.
+Based on matrix logarithm, \cite{arsigny2005fast} proposed LEM by Lie group translation, while based on Cholesky logarithm, \cite{lin2019riemannian} proposed LCM, by an isometry between $\spd{n}$ and $\cho{n}$.
 In the main paper, we argued that LEM and LCM are basically the same, in the sense of high-level mathematical abstraction.

 The Riemannian metric and associated geodesic distance under the LEM are defined by:

 where $S \in \spd{n}$, $V_1, V_2 \in T_S\spd{n}$ are tangent vectors, ${\mln}_{*,S}(\cdot)$ is the differential map of matrix logarithm at $S$, $\geuc$ is the standard Euclidean metric tensor, and $\| \cdot \|_F$ is Frobenius norm.
 Note that since $\geuc$ is the same at every point, we simply omit the subscript.
 Besides, element-wise and scalar multiplication are also induced by $\mln$: